karimbeyrouti/karim-cv/readme.md

 # Karim-CV:

-Build with ES6 using Babel, this is a quick and dirty one page website I built in a couple of days to have a little info about me: http://karim.kurst.co.uk/.
+This is a quick and dirty 'about me' web page I made in a couple of days: http://karim.kurst.co.uk/.
+It is built with ES6, Babel and ThreeJS - for the fun of it.
 I am just putting this out here in case it helps anyone for whatever reason.

-The code is not really well commented, and there are a few of utility classes I built, used, taken, ported over time in the ./lib folder.
+The code is not really well commented, there are a few utility classes I built, grabbed or ported over time, these live in the './lib' directory.

 # Setup / Compile: